 Yes.
-Maritime Liens are NOT extinguished by transfers of the ownership of the ship, except for those that have NOT been enforced within 60 days of a public notice on the transfer of the ownership of the ship made by a court at the request of the transferee when the transfer was effected.

-Claimants with a maritime lien may only arrest the particular ship that gave rise to the maritime lien.
-In contrast, claimants with a maritime claim may arrest any ship of which the liable party is the owner or bareboat charterer at the time of arrest.
+Maritime Liens shall NOT be extinguished by virtue of the transfer of the ownership of the ship, except for those that have NOT been enforced within 60 days of a public notice on the transfer of the ownership of the ship made by a court at the request of the transferee when the transfer was effected.
+For Maritime Lien claim, arrest can only be enforced by arresting the particular ship that gave rise to the maritime lien.
+For a maritime claim, where owner or bareboat charterer of a ship is the liable party, the ship should be owned by the owner or should be under bareboat charter period when ship arrest is executed.